 Progression is handled through a mutual interaction with the business and driving portion of the game.
 Successfully delivering freight gives the player experience points and currency.
 The currency can be used to purchase trucks, upgrades, drivers, and garages.
 Experience points are used to level up.
 The player gets one skill point per level up that they can put into skills that open up new types of contract options, increase player compensation, or increase fuel economy.

-The base game features 69 cities across 12 European countries: Austria, Belgium, Czech Republic, France, Germany, Italy, Luxembourg, The Netherlands, Poland, Slovakia, Switzerland and United Kingdom.
+The base game included 69 cities across 12 European countries: Austria, Belgium, the Czech Republic, France, Germany, Italy, Luxembourg, the Netherlands, Poland, Slovakia, Switzerland, and the United Kingdom.

-The Road to the Black Sea add-on further expands the map with 20 new major populated cities through Romania, Bulgaria, and the European part of Turkey (Thrace).
+- The Road to the Black Sea add-on expands the map south-eastward with 20 new major cities (and 10 smaller towns) across Bulgaria, Romania, and the north-western part of Turkey (sometimes known as East Thrace), including the Bulgarian capital of Sofia, the Romanian capital of București, and Istanbul (the most populous city throughout Europe).

 Trucks and Upgrades